BaiyangZhang/BaiyangZhang.github.io/_drafts/2023-12-21-Note-on-The-Moral-Foundations-of-Politics.md

 #### The Preoccupation with Certainty

-The post-Humean Enlightenment tradition has been marked by a fallibilist view of knowledge.
+>The post-Humean Enlightenment tradition has been marked by a fallibilist view of knowledge.
 All knowledge claims are fallible on this account, and science advances not by making knowledge more certain but by producing more knowledge.
+Recognizing the corrigibility of all knowledge claims and the possibility that one might always be wrong exemplifies the modern scientific attitude.
+As Karl Popper (1902-1994) noted, the most that we can say, when hypotheses survive empirical tests, is that they have not been falsified so that we can accept them provisionally.